Terms & Conditions

 ARTICLE TEN – DELIVERY DEADLINES

-Notwithstanding the fact that JAP AFRICA commits with the other party to undertake its best efforts to comply with the delivery deadlines and dates agreed by the parties, these ones are always defined as estimated periods of delivery and in any case, JAP AFRICA shall be responsible for any delay in the fulfilment of that obligations, expect in the cases the delivery dates are mandatory and agreed as that in written by the parties.
+1. Not with standing the fact that JAPAFRICA commits with the other party to undertake its best efforts to comply with the delivery deadlines and dates agreed by the parties, these ones are always defined as estimated periods of delivery and in any case, JAPAFRICA shall be responsible for any delay in the fulfilment of that obligations, expect in the cases the delivery dates are mandatory and agreed as that in written by the parties.

 ARTICLE ELEVEN – WARRANTY